JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 - reduce proximity for the UI toggle
 - don't collide with the player (including the UI)
 - make it smaller, like 2x smaller, and maybe angle it a bit so it's not exact 90 degrees.
 And maybe make it prettier
+- adjust default layer mask to not collide with everything

 ## Todo